jgiambona/fancy-tar/docs/FUTURE.md

 3. **Security Enhancements**
     - Add key file support for encryption
-    - Add support for encrypted file names
+    - Add support for encrypted file names (7z only)
-    - Add support for encrypted metadata
+    - Add support for encrypted metadata (7z only)

 ## User Experience